-Karl Popper was cited in the postscript to my first book Psychology in Science (p.
+Karl Popper (1902-1994) was cited in the postscript to my first book Psychology in Science (p.
 201).
-That was in relation to a basic difference between the neuroscientists Roger Sperry (1913-1994) and John Carew Eccles (1903-1997) about cerebral mechanisms and the mind/brain problem.
-Eccles had teamed up with Popper (1902-1994), and the result was The Self and Its Brain (1977), which I read some four years after publication.
-That book was distinctive, and something quite apart from the standard idioms of British analytical philosophy.
+That was in relation to a basic point of difference between the neuroscientists Roger Sperry (1913-1994) and John Carew Eccles (1903-1997) about cerebral mechanisms and the mind/brain problem.
+Eccles had teamed up with Popper, and the result was The Self and Its Brain (1977), which I read some four years after publication.
+That book was distinctive, something quite apart from the standard idioms of British analytical philosophy.

 Eccles was an Australian theist and brain scientist who had gained the Nobel Prize in Medicine for research on the synapse (in contrast to Sperry, an American who had won the Nobel Prize for split-brain research).
 Popper enjoyed a rather elite celebrity profile in Britain as a philosopher of science.
 Yet even for Popper, the excursion into mind/brain was special mission activity.
 The sub-title of his collaboration with Eccles was An Argument for Interactionism.
 That represents an abbreviation for dualist-interactionism, a description favoured by Eccles for his theory.
-The latter was strongly resistant to a materialist interpretation, and Popper seems to have been influenced by Eccles, contributing his own discursive complement in favour of “dualism.”
+Eccles was strongly resistant to a materialist interpretation.
+Popper seems to have been influenced by this standpoint, contributing his own discursive complement in favour of “dualism.”

 l to r: Roger Sperry, John Carew Eccles, Karl Popper

-The attendant mind/brain debates are still in process, with cognitivist psychology vying with other formats for supremacy.
+The attendant mind/brain debates were in process, with cognitivist psychology vying with other formats for supremacy.
 The various possibilities in view provoked from me an elaborate sub-title for my first published book, namely The relevance of new models in the interdisciplinary study of psychology: an essay in psychobiological and cross-cultural implications.
 Reductionism was one of the problems to contend with.
 Some said that brain studies were in danger of incurring missing segments, a reservation which referred to interpretation rather than the empirical discoveries.
-Sperry had contributed an important x factor in his split-brain research, but this was now a subject contested from different angles.
+Sperry had contributed an important x factor in his split-brain research.
+This was now a subject contested from different angles.

 “Sperry aligns himself with a mentalist stance, but discountenances dualism” (Psychology in Science, 1983, p.
 201).
 I was not at all certain that Karl Popper had selected the best arguments in his version of self/brain.
 I became rather sceptical in this respect.